Ellipse#

 The

-parameters are not used to actually grow or shrink the current fitting semimajor axis length.
-They are necessary so the sampling algorithm can know where to start the gradient computation and also how to compute the elliptical sector areas (when area integration mode is selected).- Parameters:
+stepandlinearparameters do not directly control the growth or reduction of the current fitting semimajor axis length.
+Instead, they are used by the sampling algorithm to determine the starting point for gradient computation and to calculate the areas of the elliptical sectors (when area integration mode is enabled).- Parameters:

 - smafloat